-When you give your dog turkey, be sure not to go too crazy.
-Although the turkey is safe for your dog, giving your dog something as rich as turkey when they are used to their standard daily dog food can do a number on their stomach.
-The rule of thumb is to give your dog only 25% of what they would normally eat for a meal.
+When you give your dog turkey, be sure not to overdo it.
+Although the turkey is safe for your dog, giving them something as rich as turkey when they’re used to their standard daily dog food can do a number on their stomach.
+The rule of thumb is to give your dog only 25 percent of what they would normally eat for a meal.

 Dessert: Pumpkin Smoothies!

 Remember, just like humans, dogs will want to go overboard with all of the tasty treats presented to them on Thanksgiving.
-Be sure to give smaller amounts of these treats to insure their digestive tracks stay healthy.
-Are you planning on celebrating Thanksgiving with your pup in a special way?
-Let us know in the comments.
+Be sure to give smaller amounts of these treats to ensure their digestive systems stay healthy.